Icon tests often produce clear, counterintuitive lessons because the icon is one of the first store listing elements users notice.

 Why icons matter more than you think

 In search results, your icon is often the only visual element a user sees before deciding whether to tap your listing.
-Store listing page views where the icon was the primary variable show an average 22% difference in click-through rate between the best and worst variants.
+When the icon is the primary variable, small visual changes can meaningfully change click-through rate.

-That 22% difference in CTR translates directly to installs — and indirectly to keyword ranking, since install velocity is an algorithm signal.
+Higher click-through rate can translate directly to installs, and indirectly to keyword ranking, since install velocity is an algorithm signal.

-- High contrast backgrounds: Icons with strong contrast between foreground and background outperform low-contrast variants in 78% of tests
+• High contrast backgrounds: Icons with strong contrast between foreground and background often outperform low-contrast variants

-- Faces and characters: Human faces and character-based icons show +15% average CTR lift in non-game categories
+• Faces and characters: Human faces and character-based icons can make non-game apps feel more immediate and recognizable

-- Single focal element: Icons with one clear focal element beat busy, multi-element designs in 71% of tests
+• Single focal element: Icons with one clear focal element often beat busy, multi-element designs

-- Warm color palettes: Red, orange, and yellow backgrounds consistently outperform cool colors in Browse (not search) surfaces
+• Warm color palettes: Red, orange, and yellow backgrounds are worth testing against cool colors in Browse surfaces

-- Gradients without contrast: Subtle gradient backgrounds get lost in the store grid
+• Gradients without contrast: Subtle gradient backgrounds can get lost in the store grid

-- Category clichés: Icons that look identical to the top 3 apps in their category rarely beat those apps on CTR
+• Category clichés: Icons that look identical to the top apps in their category make differentiation harder

-- White backgrounds: Performs poorly on iOS where white backgrounds blend into the store UI
+• White backgrounds: White backgrounds can blend into the iOS store UI

 How to run a valid test